shumin-li/myJavaProject/README.md

 * As a user, I want to delete some of my saved TideSearch
 * As a user, I want to be able to save my favorite TideSearch list to a file
 * As a user, I want to be able to load my saved favorite TideSearch list from a file

+## Phase 4: Task 2
+* Map interface was used
+* in my model package, FavoriteSearch class, I used a HashMap as a field to map my SearchKey (a string) and TideCalculate (a class containing all the necessary calculation procedure of a tidal analysis).
+The field is named as favoriteList, and it can avoid saving duplicate searches into my database.